Honda Activa: Milestones

-In November 2018, HMSI crossed the 2.5 crore sales mark in the scooter segment.
-It has become the first company to reach this milestone and the biggest contributor to this massive figure is the Honda Activa.
+In November 2018, HMSI crossed the 2.5 crore sales mark in its scooter segment, and Honda stated that the Activa was the largest contributor to this milestone.

-It took Honda 13 years to achieve the one crore sales figure, but it managed to add another crore in the span of just three years.
+It took Honda 13 years to achieve the one-crore sales figure, but it managed to add another crore in the span of just three years.
 It then went on to achieve the next 50 lakh in just one year.
-Honda claims that it is now India's top scooter-selling brand, holding 57 percent of the market share.
-Honda has also said that every second scooter sold in India is one of theirs.
+Honda stated that it held 57 percent of the Indian scooter market share at the time, and that every second scooter sold in India was one of its own.